 The Case for a Distributed Communications Architecture

-- Written by Donald Pollock
+By Donald Pollock

 To date, for both technical and economic reasons, the distribution grid has provided utilities with the least visibility regarding operations.
 Distributed intelligence allows utilities to operate most efficiently, in effect “delegating” decisions that can be made autonomously in the field rather than backhauling volumes of data to make a simple decision and issue a command accordingly.